Skip to main content

 • Will this be a global company, service, or product?

-You also need to think big from the start.
-You want the business to grow and spread its wings.
-So with that in mind, choose a name that will be flexible enough to allow for more products and services to be offered, should you diversify in the future.
+It’s also crucial that you think big from the start.
+After all, while you may be running a new business, you want your company to grow and spread its wings – meaning you must choose a name that will be flexible enough to allow for more products and services to be offered should you diversify in the future.
+Simply put, a good brand name should not confine you to a limited number of products/services.

-Bottom line: Set your objectives, think big picture and steer clear of names that will compel you to rebrand in the future.
+Bottom line: Set your objectives, think big picture, and steer clear of names that will compel you to rebrand in the future.
+While many brands decide to rebrand, it’s not an ideal scenario; it is both complex and time-consuming and could mean losing customers during the transitional period – even if your new brand name is better than your original one.

 Know What Features Make a Perfect Business Name